zencart/documentation/content/user/first_steps/how_do_i_install.md

 For clarity, rename the directory to something like `catalog` or `store` for this new installation.
 If you were creating a directory for an upgrade or to test an addon on a separate store, you should use an appropriate name you can associate with the task.
 For now, we'll give the files a break while we create the database.

-Skip step B2 and go to the following step.
+Skip step "Installing the Zen Cart fileset using FTP" and go to the following step.

 ---
-## B2.
-Installing the Zen Cart fileset using FTP
+## C. Installing the Zen Cart fileset using FTP

 This step is only required if you did not install your files using cPanel in the previous step.